Preferreds Market Weekly Review

 Summary

-- We take a look at the action in preferreds and baby bonds through the second week of June and highlight some of the key themes we are watching.
+- We take a look at the action in preferreds and baby bonds through the fourth week of September and highlight some of the key themes we are watching.

-- We continue to favor pinned-to-par securities due to their greater resilience and above-market yields.
+- We highlight a number of new IPOs from Modiv, InPoint Commerical and RBC Bearings.

-- Looking for a helping hand in the market?
-Members of Systematic Income get exclusive ideas and guidance to navigate any climate.
+- I do much more than just articles at Systematic Income: Members get access to model portfolios, regular updates, a chat room, and more.
 Learn More »

-This article was first released to Systematic Income subscribers and free trials on 14-June.
+This article was first released to Systematic Income subscribers and free trials on 27 September.

-Welcome to another installment of our Preferreds Market Weekly Review where we discuss preferreds (and baby bond) market activity from both the bottom-up - highlighting individual news and events as well as top-down - providing an overview of the broader market.
-We also try to provide some historical context as well as relevant themes that look to be driving markets or that investors ought to be mindful of.
-This update covers the second week of June.
+Welcome to another installment of our Preferreds Market Weekly Review where we discuss preferreds and baby bond market activity from both the bottom-up - highlighting individual news and events - as well as top-down - providing an overview of the broader market.
+We also try to add some historical context as well as relevant themes that look to be driving markets or that investors ought to be mindful of.
+This update covers the period through the fourth week of September.

 Market Overview